 Mercedes referred to it as a “run for the ages” as he led the W02 up the renowned hillclimb before executing the usual doughnuts right in front of the Goodwood crowd.

-The 24-year-old German said he was happy to be able to add the W02 to the collection of his father’s cars that he has the honor of getting to drive in an interview ahead of Sunday’s race in Hungary.
+The 24-year-old German said he was happy to be able to drive one of his father’s cars in an interview ahead of Sunday’s race in Hungary.

 “It’s going to be spectacular to run in my dad’s 2011 car, the W02 even if it is only a short run,” Mick said.
 “Just experiencing this generation of cars will be mega.